 Stuart has also played key roles in the development of new and progressive benefit structures with the pension and health and welfare plans he represents.
 His work has supported legislation to ensure that workers have a fair opportunity to maximize the value of their labor and to achieve the American Dream.
 Stuart began his legal career by successfully defending the pension rights of state employees in a case that was ultimately decided by the Pennsylvania Supreme Court.
 On the heels of that success, he has been involved in representing a wide range of union workers, including musicians, longshoremen, university faculty, firefighters, film and television casting directors, teamsters, police officers, teachers, hotel workers, correctional officers, food and commercial workers and NFL players.
 Throughout his career, Stuart has worked to protect the safety, security and dignity of the people he represents, and he continues to champion their rights today.

 He is a frequent lecturer, teacher and author on issues such as ERISA, fiduciary responsibilities, labor law, employment discrimination, drug and alcohol testing and other labor and employment concerns.
-He regularly speaks at programs sponsored by the International Foundation of Employee Benefit Plans and has taught at the Penn State Union Leadership Academy, the Penn State Occupational Safety and Health Institute, the Harvard Trade Union Program and Harvard Business School.
+He regularly speaks at programs sponsored by the International Foundation of Employee Benefit Plans where he serves as a member of the Professionals Committee and has taught at the Penn State Union Leadership Academy, the Penn State Occupational Safety and Health Institute, the Harvard Trade Union Program and Harvard Business School.

 WHAT INSPIRES ME ABOUT MY WORK